-16. Subject to the provisions of this Ordinance and of any Implied Ordinance in that behalf, there is no implied warranty or condition as condition as to the quality or fitness for any particular or fitness. purpose of goods supplied under a contract of sale except as follows:-
+16. (1) Except as provided by this section and section 17 and subject to any other written law, there is no implied condition or warranty about the quality or fitness for any particular purpose of goods supplied under a contract of sale.